Jack-HIT/Machine-learning/README.md

+# Machine learning
-# Machine learning test code
+This is a machine learning test code for SGD, GD and others method